pinterf/SoxFilter/README.md

 Pseudo effects, which govern the behaviour of files (like `newfile` or `restart`) are not supported.

 Sox effects heavily require linear audio stream flow.
 Seeking is probably not supported.
-In order to work properly, SoxFilter would need a working AviSynth audio cache.
-Use this plugin with at least AviSynth+ 3.7.3 (or Classic Avisynth 2.6).
+In order to work properly, SoxFilter needs a working AviSynth audio cache, so use this plugin with AviSynth+ 3.7.3 as a minimum.
-Sox effectt

 There existed a previous SoxFilter 1.1 for Avisynth, but since its creation libsox internals changed 100%.
 This project was created from scratch.
 Also, some effects were removed,